dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ```

 As will be shown later, this message is more helpful than it seems, but at the
-time I ignored these values of -80 and 255 as I couldn't tell their
+time these values of -80 and 255  didn't seem significant, or what was meant by
-significance, or what was meant by an invalid stack offset.
+an invalid stack offset.

 A comment[@bpf-variable-memory] on iovisor/bcc#1260, provided a hint towards a
 mechanism which could be used to demonstrate safety for passing a non-const